[Code 1955, § 3-2.1.]

-No person shall in any manner hinder, obstruct, delay, resist, prevent or in any way interfere or attempt to interfere with the smoke regulation officer, his assistant or deputy, or any of his or their subordinates, in the performance of any duty imposed or required of them by this chapter, or, after proper identification, refuse to permit such persons to perform their duty by refusing them, or any of them, entrance to the premises at reasonable hours.
+No person shall in any manner hinder, obstruct, delay, resist, prevent or in any way interfere or attempt to interfere with the smoke regulation officer, his or her assistant or deputy, or any of his or her or their subordinates, in the performance of any duty imposed or required of them by this chapter, or, after proper identification, refuse to permit such persons to perform their duty by refusing them, or any of them, entrance to the premises at reasonable hours.

 [Code 1955, § 3-2.4.]

 If, upon inspection, it is found that any fuel burning equipment is in such condition that it cannot be operated within the provisions of the chapter, the smoke regulation officer shall give notice in writing to the person owning, operating or in charge of such equipment of the defects found and an order to correct, repair or replace the defective equipment.
 Failure to comply with this order within 30 days from its date shall be a violation of this section.

 No person shall cause, suffer or allow to be emitted into the open air from any fuel-burning equipment, internal combustion engine, premises or open fire, smoke the shade or appearance of which is equal to or darker than No. 2 of the Ringelmann chart excepting:

 Smoke, the shade or appearance of which is equal to but not darker than No. 2 of the Ringelmann chart for one or more periods aggregating four minutes in any 30 minutes;